Burying the Ex: Plot

-A couple weeks go by and Max has shut himself off emotionally, feeling responsible for Evelyn's death.
+A couple of weeks pass and Max has shut himself off emotionally, feeling responsible for Evelyn's death.
 Travis swings by his place and, after seeing the funk he is in, encourages him to get back out and move on.
 Max eventually runs into Olivia again and starts to hit it off with her.
 As the night progresses, Max and Olivia learn that they both share the same fascination for horror.
 But when Max and Olivia visit the Hollywood Forever Cemetery, Evelyn is shown to have risen up from the dead and has dug herself out of the ground.
 After Olivia walks Max back home, he is quickly greeted by an undead Evelyn at the door.
 Evelyn is overjoyed and believes hers and Max's love is being given a second chance and thinks they're still dating.
 Frightened, Max realizes that the Satan Genie from the shop made their wish of being "together forever" come true and that it has brought Evelyn back from the dead.
 Still wanting to pursue Olivia, Max actively attempts to hide Evelyn from her.
 He is also left to ponder how exactly he is going to officially dump Evelyn.
 Max presumes that the answer to his problems lie with the Satan Genie, only to have it shatter on the ground when he loses his footing.
 For his backup plan, Max then researches the occult/spell books the shop has available in the hopes of finding something that will send Evelyn back to her grave.
 He tries these techniques, but to no avail; as they have no effect on Evelyn whatsoever.

 Travis stumbles upon Max with a drunken Evelyn, and is reluctant to help him.
 He soon has a change of heart and tells Max that the only true way he can get rid of Evelyn is to decapitate her with a machete.
 Max tries to accomplish this but backs out at the last minute.
 The day before Halloween, Olivia drops by the shop to visit Max.
 It's later interrupted by a phone call from Evelyn.
 Olivia, who still doesn't know that Evelyn's a zombie, thinks Max hasn't gotten over her yet, but offers him an invitation to a screening of Night of the Living Dead at the cemetery.
 Travis steps up to the plate and offers to kill Evelyn so Max can meet Olivia at the movie.
 Travis shows up at the apartment under the guise of searching for an old DVD Max never returned and intentionally prolongs his stay, annoying Evelyn.
 She then develops a sudden craving for brains and ends up eating Travis.
 Meanwhile, Max and Olivia are enjoying each other's company and end up having sex in the back of Olivia's car.